STOCKS NEWS EUROPE-UK small caps up 0.1 pct at midday

-The FTSE Small Caps index is up 0.1 percent by midday, lagging a 0.4 percent gain by the FTSE 100 index, with the FTSE 250 index down 0.6 percent.
+The FTSE Small Cap index adds 0.1 percent, outperforming a flat blue chip index, with the mid caps down 0.3 percent.

-CareTech Holdings adds 7.7 percent as in-line full-year results from the social care services firm offset, as expected, news that a management buyout offer for the group has fallen through as they could not put forth a "compelling price" due to funding terms. ]
+Rockhopper gains 10.1 percent after the British oil explorer says it expects to find a partner to invest in its politically sensitive discovery offshore the Falkland Islands within three months and might sell a majority stake in the $2 billion project.

-Numis Securities points out that CareTech's results were above its cautious forecasts, and it places its "hold" rating and target price for the stock under review as it looks for more information from an analysts' meeting.
+Oriel Securities believes "significant upside" could be generated for Rockhopper through a deal with a partner, but thinks it is unlikely that any transaction will be completed by the end of the first quarter.

 Reuters messaging rm://jon.hopkins.thomsonreuters.com@reuters.net